Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 I appreciate that.

-Three children and I just got back from the bookstore and got your brand new book, and we just wanted to say thank you.
+My three children and I just got back from the bookstore and got your brand new book, and we just wanted to say thank you.

-We enjoy them so so much.
+We enjoy them so, so much.

 Thank you.

-I wait, did you you only bought one?
+Wait, did you, you only bought one?

 You've got three.